tillitis/dev-tillitis/hugo/content/hw/_index.md

 The same pair or XOR operations is also performed on the data read out from the RAM.

-The data scrambling is set up by the FW as part of loading the Tkey device app.
+The data scrambling is set up by the FW as part of loading the TKey device app.
 The scrambling will be transparent to the app, and developers does not have to do anything to use it.